 More detailed information on EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs), such as indicator relevance, definitions, methodological notes, background and potential linkages, can be found in the introduction of the publication ’Sustainable development in the European Union — Monitoring report - 2020 edition’.

 Further reading on gender equality

-- European Institute for Gender Equality (2017), Gender equality in political decision-making.
+- European Institute for Gender Equality (2019), Gender Equality Index 2019.
+Work-life balance.

-- ILO (2015), Key Indicators of the Labour market: Full report, Ninth Edition, p.
+- International Labour Organisation (2015), Key Indicators of the Labour market: Full report, Ninth Edition, International Labour Office, Geneva, p.
 17.

 - European Commission (2019), Proposal for a Joint Employment Report from the Commission and the Council accompanying the Communication from the Commission on the Annual Sustainable Growth Survey 2020, COM(2019) 653 final, Brussels.

 - European Commission (2009), Economic Crisis in Europe: Causes, Consequences and Responses, Directorate-General for Economic and Financial Affairs, p.
 36.

 - European Commission (2017), Draft Joint Employment Report from the Commission and the Council accompanying the Communication from the Commission on the Annual Growth Survey 2018, COM(2017) 674 final, Brussels, p.
 57.